ska-telescope/ska-ser-ansible-collections/ansible_collections/ska_collections/ceph/README.md

 To modify non-secret variable role defaults, go to the defaults folder of the respective role and update them.
 As an [example](./roles/installation/defaults/main.yml).

 Finally, the secret variables are defined in the respective [Makefile](../../../resources/jobs/ceph.mk) and can be modified there.
-To assign proper values to these variables, please use a `PrivateRules.mak` file.
+To assign proper values to these variables, please use a `PrivateRules.mak` file or define them as environment variables.

 ## More information